SacrificialDove/SacrificialDove/README.md

 I block freely for my own comfort, regardless of specifics
 - Past friends or their friends attempting to reach out to me on their behalf
 - If you are unable or unwilling to communicate clearly
-- Malleus Yumeshippers, selfshippers or ships—I’m not fond of doubles; they make me uncomfortable.
+- Malleus Yumeshippers, selfshippers, or ships—I’m not fond of doubles; they make me uncomfortable.
 Either don’t interact, or interact with care
-- Befriending me, then expecting a romantic relationship.
-I have no interest
+- Befriending me, then expecting a romantic relationship; I have no interest in such
-- inappropriate or sexual jokes—unless we're close or have known each other for a while
+- Inappropriate or sexual jokes—unless we're close or have known each other for a while
-- Only contacting me to vent or ask for favors, while having no interest in a mutual relationship
+- Solely contacting me to vent or ask for favors, while having no interest in a mutual relationship
 </details>

 <details>